mbcovid19updates/mbcovid19updates.github.io/README.md

 Canada Day<br />**July 1, 2021** | August Long<br />**August 2, 2021** | Labour Day<br />**Sept 6, 2021**
 <small>REQUIREMENTS</small><br />70%+ first dose* / 25%+ second dose*<br /><small>\*All Manitobans age 12+</small> | <small>REQUIREMENTS</small><br />75%+ first dose* / 50%+ second dose*<br /><small>\*All Manitobans age 12+</small> | <small>REQUIREMENTS</small><br />80%+ first dose* / 75%+ second dose*<br /><small>\*All Manitobans age 12+</small>
 <small>BENEFITS</small><br />25% or greater opening capacity for businesses, services and facilities as well as increased gathering sizes with restrictions for some sectors. | <small>BENEFITS</small><br />50% or greater opening capacity for businesses, services and facilities as well as increased gathering sizes, with fewer restrictions for specific sectors. | <small>BENEFITS</small><br />All services, facilities and businesses will reopen, with limited restrictions in some cases.
-Status: ✅ June 26, 2021 | Status: ✅ Reached goal on July 6!<br />_Estimated re-opening: July 17, 2021_ | Status: ⏱ _Estimated reach: August 10, 2021_
+Status: ✅ June 26, 2021 | Status: ✅ Re-opening: July 17, 2021 | Status: ⏱ _Estimated reach: August 10, 2021_

 <a href="https://www.manitoba.ca/covid19/prs/reopening/" class="button">Official Re-opening Plans Website</a>
 <a href="https://news.gov.mb.ca/news/index.html?item=51433&posted=2021-06-10" class="button">Official Announcement</a>
-<a href="https://news.gov.mb.ca/news/index.html?item=51485&posted=2021-06-23" class="button">PHASE 1 Official Announcement</a>
+<a href="https://news.gov.mb.ca/news/index.html?item=51739&posted=2021-07-14" class="button">PHASE 2 Official Announcement</a>

-### PHASE 1 ✅⚪️⚪️
+### PHASE 1 ✅✅⚪️

-_Begins Saturday, June 26, 2021_
+_Begins Saturday, July 17, 2021_

-- Outdoor gathering sizes on private property to double to 10 persons, and to allow outdoor visitors to briefly access homes for essential activities (e.g. to use a washroom).
-No other changes to indoor visitors this time.
+- Private gatherings at residences: indoor up to 5 people (plus residing household), outdoor up to 25 people.
-- Public outdoor gathering sizes to increase to 25 persons.
+- Public gatherings: indoor up to 25 people, outdoor up to 150 people.
-- Retail businesses to open with increased capacity at 25% to a limit of 250 persons, with no restrictions on the number of  household members permitted to shop together.
-- Personal service businesses (hair and nail salons, estheticians, barbers, etc.) to reopen at 50% capacity, on an appointment basis only.
-- Restaurants and bars to reopen at 25% capacity for indoors and 50% for outdoor dining.
-For indoor dining, patrons seated together must be from the same household unless all patrons at the table are fully immunized.
-Patrons who are fully immunized and from different households may dine together.
-For outdoor dining, tables are limited to a maximum of 8 patrons and can be from different households regardless of immunization status.
+- Retail businesses increase to 50% capacity or 500 people, whichever is lower.
+- Restaurants, licensed premises and food court capacities expand to 50% capacity:
+   - Outdoor maximum table size 8 people; Indoor dining to members of same household only OR multiple households if everyone age 12+ are fully immunized (unvaccinated children under 12 may dine with fully vaccinated members of their household in this case).
+   - Opening hours extend to midnight and the requirement to purchase food when ordering alcohol no longer applies.
+   - VLTs may operate with all other restaurant/bar rules applying (two-metre distance, only households or fully vaccinated people seated together);
+- Personal services (hair, nails, massage, etc) continue at 50% capacity but with appointments no longer necessary.
-- Indoor faith-based services and organized community gatherings (e.g. pow wows, sun dance ceremonies) to resume at 25% capacity to a limit of 25 persons with masks worn at all times.
+- Dance, theatre, and music school capacities increase to 50% capacity to a maximum of 25 people per group.
-- Outdoor faith-based and organized community gatherings (e.g. pow wows, sun dance ceremonies) to resume for up to 50 persons, provided distance can be maintained between households.
-Drive-in services continue to be permitted.
+- Indoor sporting facilities may host groups up to a maximum of 25 people, with interaction between groups and tournaments are not permitted.
+- Day camp capacity increases to groups of 25, joint activities between groups and overnight camps are prohibited.
+- Outdoor recreation including games and practices may take place to maximum group size of 50 people; spectators are permitted and do not count towards this capacity limit; tournaments are not permitted.
+- Gyms and fitness centres expand to 50% capacity; masks and distancing of 3 metres are still required.
-- Outdoor weddings and funerals may take place with up to 25 participants, in addition to photographer and officiants.
-Indoor weddings and funerals remain limited to 10 persons.
+- Outdoor weddings and funerals may include up to 150 participants in addition to photographers and officiants; indoor weddings or funerals increase to 25 people in addition to photographers and officiants.
-- Indoor dance, music, theatre and other organized sports and recreation activities may reopen at 25% capacity to a limit of 5 persons, with no tournaments allowed.
-- Outdoor dance, music and theatre classes and other organized recreation activities may reopen for groups up to 25 people, with no tournaments allowed.
-- Swimming and wading pools, both indoor and outdoor, may reopen at 25% capacity.
-- Gyms and fitness facilities may reopen for individual and group fitness classes at 25% capacity with three metres distance maintained between patrons.
+- Libraries may open to 50% capacity to a maximum of 150 people, whichever is lower.
+- Faith-based and cultural gatherings expand to 50% capacity or 150 people indoors, whichever is lower.
+If the facility design allows, cohorts can be used in different spaces.
+Outdoor allows up to 150 people and no limits for drive-in services.
-- Summer day camps may reopen to a maximum of 20 participants in groups.
+- Movie theatres, bingo halls, VLT lounges and casinos, and museums and galleries may now reopen for fully immunized people (age 12+) only, to a maximum capacity of 50%.
+- Large-scale, outdoor professional sports or performing arts events may operate with capacities up to 100% after developing an approved event plan in consultation with public health.

 For more clarification on some changes, please see the [Current Restrictions](#restrictions) section on this site.